Task Force Description

 Resolution in Opposition to the Federal Government Criminalizing or Mandating the Appropriate Age of an Individual to Purchase or Use Tobacco Products Whereas, currently there are approximately 4,500 federal criminal statutes and roughly 300,000 federal regulations with criminal penalties and new federal crimes unrelated to reducing crime rates …

-Resolution in Support of Public Defense WHEREAS, the United States Constitution guarantees “[i]n all criminal prosecutions, the accused shall enjoy the right . . . to have the Assistance of Counsel for his defense”; WHEREAS, the United States Supreme Court and federal and state constitutions, guarantee all …
+Resolution in Support of Public Defense WHEREAS, the United States Constitution guarantees “[i]n all criminal prosecutions, the accused shall enjoy the right . . . to have the Assistance of Counsel for his defense”; WHEREAS, the United States Supreme Court, federal and state courts, and federal and state …

 Model Policy on Probation Period Limits Section 1.
 In imposing an order of probation, the court shall specify at the time of sentencing the length of any term during which the defendant is to be supervised, and that the term of probation may be continued, extended, or terminated.